malsearchs/.../BSides-Vancouver-2018-Walkthrough/README.md

 VM image available [here](https://www.vulnhub.com/entry/bsides-vancouver-2018-workshop,231/#download).

-**_Note:_** <t>  Boot the image from VM Player or VirtualBox and keep the network settings in bridge-mode for easier IP assignment and then get the attacker (often, Kali) ready.
+Boot the image from VM Player or VirtualBox and keep the network settings in bridge-mode for easier IP assignment and then get the attacker (often, Kali) ready.
 Would strongly recommend to keep this network out of Internet reach :)

 ## Enumeration
 First, find the IP address of the victim.